antonlukin/poster-editor/README.md

 ```
 Paste a given image source over the current image with an optional position.
 First param can be binary data or path to file or another class instance.
-Options is an array of x/y relative offset coords from top left corner.
+Options is an array of x/y relative offset coords from top left corner and opacity from 0 to 100, where 0 is no transparency.
 By default image will be centered.

 ### canvas
 ```